Glossary of Terms

 Credit Card Identification, a short number that appears on your credit card apart from the actual credit card number.

 The HTTP method for creating resources with a RESTful API.

-A phrase used by a miniApp to discuss, extract info from a caller, and encourage the conversation.
+A phrase used by a miniApp to greet a caller, encourage a conversation, discuss, clarify, or extract info from a caller.